lachhebo/pyclustertend/docs/source/index.rst

 pyclustertend is a **Python toolkit** for **assessing cluster tendency**.
-Cluster tendency is about discovering the existence of cluster's in multivariate data. (link to wikipedia)
+Cluster tendency is about discovering the existence of cluster's in multivariate data (link to wikipedia).

 **Note on Python 2.7**\ :

 The python package is not available in python 2 and only tested on Linux for the moments.